10 Best Screwball Comedy Movies

 Screwball Comedy Definition

 Slapstick Comedy Definition

-Now you know.
 Romantic comedy is the key to being a screwball comedy.
 How much slapstick is applied can confuse the definition but yes, some or a lot of slapstick is involved.
 Some romantic screwball movies are loaded with slapstick.
-But if does not have a romantic pairing, it simply can’t be a screwball comedy and won’t make this top 10 best screwball comedy list.
+But it does not have a romantic pairing, it simply can’t be a screwball comedy and won’t make this top 10 best screwball comedy list.

-Let’s build up to number one.
-It makes for better presentation and fun!
+Let’s have fun building-up to number one.
+It makes for a better presentation and fun!
 If you don’t agree with our order, leave a comment or reach out for an edit!

 (1963) — Tom Jones featured a dashing young Albert Finney.
-The hijinks take place this 18th century period going against type in its time of release.
-The societal norms of the 1960’s made this dirty adult humor a surprise in film.
+The hijinks take place in this 18th century period going against type in its time of release.
+The societal norms of the 1960s made this dirty adult humor a surprise in the film.
 The film is filled with close calls and chases of young Tom Jones as he journeys to understand lust and love.

 (1984) — Perhaps Tom Hanks’ most funny film, he’s out to have one last night out with the guys and stay true to Tawny Kitaen.
 It’s got a ton of adult humor and strange as it may seem the sexual humor is non-explicit.

 (1981) — Arthur is a more subtle screwball comedy than any in the top ten.
 Arthur injects silly and cerebral humor.
 Dudley Moore is Arthur Bach, a lonely drunk.
 He just happens to be a millionaire.
 Arthur is an utterly endearing satyr, hiding his loneliness in humor.
-It’s easy to miss he really is alone when he’s making us laugh at the upper crusty.
+It’s easy to miss Arthur’s loneliness when he’s making us laugh at the upper crusty.

 7The Nutty Professor